Skip to content

 Key things to know:

-- Vanilla users import from "three-flatland"
+- Three.js users import from "three-flatland"

 - React Three Fiber users import from "three-flatland/react"